 French Kiss Café trading at Post Office Square

-You don't need a licence for a charity or fundraising stall, but you still need to get Council permission.
+You don't need a food licence for a charity or fundraising stall, as long as your operate less than 20 times a year, but you still need to get Council permission.

 Check the information below on where and what you can trade, and how to apply for permission or a licence.